the-illarionov/the-supersonic-plugin-for-scroll-based-animation/.github/README.md

     Every internal stuff has a hook.
 Actually, everything that plugin does it does through it's API so you create as complex stuff as you want.

     Look at the [type declarations](https://the-illarionov.com/the-supersonic-plugin-for-scroll-based-animation/types) to discover all of the customization possibilities.

+    You can even use plugin to animate whatever you like, not only CSS animations.
+Check [last example here](https://the-illarionov.com/the-supersonic-plugin-for-scroll-based-animation/examples), you will be surprised ;)

 5. ## Speed